 the Internet.
 The service is VERY COSTLY, usually takes place via

-Those types of network have not been included because email and
+those types of network have not been included in the list.

 may not be able to reply to it.